START BOOKING YOUR TRIP TO

 In Greece, good tour guide gratuities are usually 10-15% of the tour ticket, but the final decision is truly up to you since there are no hard and fast regulations here, and they will be thankful for whatever tip you offer them.

 When making the trip in a group, it’s customary to tip between a few coins (a modest tip), like 2 and 5 Euros per participant.
 Or you might tip your guide 15 or 20 Euros for a private tour.
-You can decide whether it was a good service or an exceptional service based on the tour price overall.
+You can decide whether it was a good or exceptional service based on the tour price overall.
 Generally, tour guides on the Greek islands tend to be a bit more expensive.

 We hope this Greek Tipping Guide has been helpful to you!
 Don’t forget to check out our other travel advice articles for a smooth and stress-free vacation experience.
 Thanks for reading.